 The strategies previously discussed present a complex list of options to consider when developing a suitable strategy package for a managed lane facility.
-Combining strategy options is not always possible to achieve optimum performance for all objectives at the same time, primarily because the objectives counteract one another.
+It is not always possible to achieve optimum performance for all objectives at the same time, primarily because some objectives counteract one another.
+Also, the list of desirable objectives may include performance standards for general use lanes or consideration of secondary objectives such as energy consumption and emissions.
 As such, the development of a strategy package must prioritize and weight multiple objectives to achieve a balance among financial, traffic operations, and user objectives.